How Crypto Loan Collateral Works

 If you have some cryptocurrencies and need some quick cash, or you need other cryptocurrencies, why not just sell your coins and utilize the money?
 Why should you put it down as collateral, exposing it to liquidation risks?

 Well, if you took personal loans from a bank, wouldn't you put down collateral?
 To get a secured loan, you might have to put down your house, car, or other personal belongings.
 Why didn't you sell your house to get the capital you need?
 It's simply because you don't want to part with your house yet.

 The same analogy applies to crypto loans.
 You list your digital assets as capital because you want to get other financial benefits while still holding on to your desired crypto.

 But because cryptocurrencies are so volatile, the risk of liquidation is higher with crypto loans than with personal loans from traditional banks.
-Therefore, aspiring borrowers should carefully consider the risks before committing their hard-earned crypto as collateral.
+So, people who want to borrow money should think carefully about the risks before using their hard-earned cryptocurrency as collateral.

 You may be surprised to learn that not all crypto loans require collateral.
 How can that be?
 Let's address it.

 These loans are known, in other words, as "flash loans."
 They are called "single block" because they start, run, and cancel loans all at once.

-Flash loans are usually managed by smart contracts, which hover around the blockchain and ensure that all the conditions are met before finalizing the deal.
+Most flash loans are handled by smart contracts, which hang out on the blockchain and make sure that all the terms are met before the deal is finalized.
 How does it work?

 It usually comes in handy in the decentralized finance world when there is an arbitrage opportunity between two decentralized exchanges (DEX).
 In that case, if you do not have enough funds to lock in the arbitrage opportunity, you can utilize flash loans to make a quick profit.